The 'In' Crowd

 "The 'In' Crowd" is a 1964 song written by Billy Page and arranged by his brother Gene and originally performed by Dobie Gray on his album Dobie Gray Sings for "In" Crowders That Go "Go-Go".
 It appeared on an episode of Dick Clark's Rock, Roll & Remember, featuring in the last week of November 1964, the month Gray's rendition was released.

 Chart performance

-In the US, Gray's powerful Motown-like version, complete with brass section, reached number 11 on the Hot Rhythm & Blues Singles chart and number 13 on the Billboard Hot 100 on 20 February 1965.
-Outside the US, "The 'In' Crowd" went to number 25 on the UK Singles Chart, and number 8 in Canada.
+In the US, Gray's version reached number 11 on the Hot Rhythm & Blues Singles chart and number 13 on the Billboard Hot 100 on 20 February 1965.
+Outside the US, "The 'In' Crowd" went to number 25 on the UK Singles Chart and number 8 in Canada.
 Gray's Shindig! performance of the song aired on 10 March 1965.